clowixdev/samus_bot/readme.md

     4. Add mentioning based on fraction - DONE
     5. Add "description" to template while creating to show it instead of full template - DONE
     6. Add picture handling that is sent with text when creating template or sending message immideatly - DONE
-    7. Add group_chat keyboard (consist only fraction and everyone mentions)
+    7. Add group_chat keyboard (consist only fraction and everyone mentions) - DONE
     8. Add base commands for Admin-Panel
     9. Add /bug command, that will ease bug-report process
     10. Add strategies for different modifiers